2024 Housing Institute conference materials HERE

 State Low Income Housing Tax Credits

 The Massachusetts state tax low income housing credit program is modeled on the federal 9 percent program and supplements the limited supply of federal credits.
 Unlike the federal 9 percent credit, however, the state credit is only an offset to state tax liability and is taken over five years, rather than 10.
 A $100 credit award, therefore, is worth $500.
 State law sets the value of the credits available for allocation each year.
-DHCD generally awards state credits in tandem with federal credits.
-For more information, see DHCD's Qualified Allocation Plan (QAP).
+EOHLC generally awards state credits in tandem with federal credits.
+For more information, see EOHLC's Qualified Allocation Plan (QAP).

 State Housing Bond Fund Programs